fellowgeek/Libertas/README.md

 Libertas
 ========

-Libertas is a WIKI/CMS written using Obray framework.
+Libertas is a WIKI/CMS build on Obray framework.